 We’re chatting about How to Have Your Cake and Eat It, Too — an ebook I wrote to empower other moms to pursue their passions while investing in their families — with additional resources and printables each week.
-If you heaven’t already, be sure to check out the Week 1 and Week 2 discussions, download those printables and share your story as well!
+If you haven’t already, be sure to check out the Week 1 and Week 2 discussions, download those printables, and share your story as well!

 Here’s how this works:

 - I will share this week’s discussion questions in three ways: in this post, as a printable PDF page, and in the comments, with one comment per question.